goll72/goll.cc/blog/restoring-sqrt.md

 \end{split}
 $$

-This is exactly what we were looking for, i.e. the number that is subtracted at each step.
+This is exactly what we were looking for, i.e. a "canonical" or "direct" representation of the number that is subtracted at each step.
 Note that when $ i = 0 $ (and consequently $ A = \varnothing $), we get
 $ 2^{2k - 2} $, which is the value that gets subtracted at the first step.
+In other words, the $ 1 $ corresponds to the bit that is always set when subtracting.
 Each term of the sum corresponds directly to $ q_{k - a - 1} $.
 As $ i $ is incremented, each term of the sum that was already present for the previous value of $ i $ is multiplied by 2, which can be visualized as the